Appmilla/KMPJetpackDemo/README.md

+# KMPJetpackdemo
+A simple timer example using AndroidX Jetpack ViewModels & DataStore shared between iOS and Android.

+Koin is used for DI and Touchlab's SKIE for consuming the VieWModels Flows.

+There is a [blog article](https://appmilla.com/latest/getting-started-…in-multiplatform/) to accompany the code.

 This is a Kotlin Multiplatform project targeting Android, iOS.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: